Different types of string operations are,

 DELETE(T,K,L) = SUBSTRING(T,1,K-1) // SUBSTRING(T,K+L,LENGTH(T)-K-L+1)

 That is the substring before position k is concatenated with the substring starting at position K+L.

 REPLACE(TEXT,PATTERN1,PATTERN2) replaces the first occurrence of PATTERN1 by PATTERNP2 in TEXT.

 REPLACE operation can be implemented using three-string operations as follows,

 K=INDEX(TEXT,PATTERN1) T=DELETE(TEXT,K,LENGTH(PATTERN1) INSERT(TEXT,K,PATTERN2)

-The first two steps deletes first occurance of PATTERN1 from TEXT and third step insert PATTERN2 in that position.
+The first two steps delete the first occurance of PATTERN1 from TEXT and the third step insert PATTERN2 in that position.